-Allow at least an hour to enjoy this 2-mile trail.
+Allow at least an hour to enjoy this 1.5-mile trail.
 This trail is blazed in red and begins with the Ridgeline Trail behind Cabin #1.
 For the first half mile and the last mile of the trail, the Scenic Gorge Trail runs concurrently with the Ridgeline Trail.
 The trail is moderately challenging, with a few steep sections.
 Hikers enter a deep, majestic hemlock forest following Spackman's Creek and walk from an open hardwood forest ecosystem into the dark, cool hemlock canopy.
 This trail can be muddy in sections during rainy seasons, so waterproof footwear is recommended.
 A small waterfall and spring add another layer of natural features to the hike.
 The trail ends, along with Ridgeline Trail, on Lower Campus.
-Follow the campus road back to the main building-difficulty: Easy-moderate Blaze: Red Elevation Change: ninety-four feet.
+Follow the campus road back to the main building.
+The difficulty is easy-moderate, Blaze, and the red elevation change is ninety-four feet.